 I coughed.
 It did make me feel better, in an odd sort of way.
 That he’d committed to the same efforts that I was going through right now.
 “It was to make Gust overconfident he could outwit you, right?”

 “Ehh, no. It was more to add to the belief that I’d do something crazy and reckless, like say, smashing a Fabergé egg with a hammer.
 It’s all about selling a story,” He explained, intertwining his fingers on his chest like a spiderweb.
 “Every little thing, consciously or subconsciously acknowledged, contributes to the reaction you want to convey.
-It helped that in his view, I was young and out of my depth.”
+It helped that from his perspective I was young and out of my depth.”

 I frowned.
 “I still don’t quite understand the “how” in getting the egg, though.”